jon-brandy/hackthebox/Categories/GamePwn/README.md

 ## Lessons Learned:
 1. Utilizing cheat engine to manipulate values in game's memory at runtime.
+2. Identifying which block address hold the cube values.

 ## DESCRIPTION:
 Gotta collect them all.